NdagiStanley/teether/src/blog/vue-django/README.md

 - [500+ stars][stars]
 - [70+ forks][forks]
 - [5 closed issues][issues] (user created)
+- [An improved boilerplate][gitlab] based on VueDjango that includes CI/CD (Gitlab pipeline), Docker/Docker-Compose, Nginx, and PostgreSQL

 Referenced severally in articles, conference talks and forums: (Search for vue-django.
 In some cases it's deep within the content)